 - immediately boil them, and they'll last for up to 1 month in the fridge

-- If left for too long, they'll start leaking a light yellow liquid
+- If left for too long, they'll start leaking a light yellow liquid (don't use)

 Also, don't leave them unbrined in the jar out of the fridge or they'll go bad.

-How to cook
+๐ฅ How to Use

-- added to rice dumplings and moon cakes (traditional)
+- rice dumplings and moon cakes

-- added to cookie batter
+- Chinese New Year cookie batter

-- to flavour ice cream
+- ice cream

-- made into a savoury salted egg yolk sauce
+- savoury salted egg yolk sauce

 - for stir-frying salted egg tofu, pork, chicken, crab (better than Singaporean chilli crab in my opinion!)